coastline

 Death Valley national park

-America’s most surreal desert park, Death Valley can also claim the record for hottest temperature ever recorded (134 °F or 56.7 °C) and the lowest point in North America (282 feet [86 m] below sea level) at Badwater Basin.
-During the winter rains, the Basin temporarily floods.
-After the water evaporates, it leaves behind high concentrations of salt arranged in a beautiful crust of hexagonal shapes.
-In the distance the snow-capped Telescope Peak and the Panamint Range rise to 11,049 feet (3,368 meters).
-Nearby Cottonball Basin and Devil’s Golf Course provide other extraordinary example of how water evaporation and salt combine to alter the land in bizarre fashion.
+America’s most surreal desert park, Death Valley, holds the record for the hottest temperature ever recorded (134°F or 56.7°C) and the lowest point in North America (282 feet or 86 meters below sea level) at Badwater Basin.
+During winter rains, the Basin can temporarily flood.
+As the water evaporates, it leaves behind high concentrations of salt arranged in beautiful hexagonal crusts.
+In the distance, the snow-capped Telescope Peak and the Panamint Range rise to 11,049 feet (3,368 meters).
+Nearby, Cottonball Basin and Devil’s Golf Course offer additional extraordinary examples of how water evaporation and salt combine to create bizarre and unique landforms.

 Badwater Basin, Death Valley National Park, California